Moving to Canada

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Searching for a place to live in Canada can be an intimidating task.
 Consider what type of space you are searching for (i.e. apartment, house, townhouse, etc.), in what area you would like to live in, and what sort of budget you have in mind.
 Once you have a general idea in mind, you can begin to research your options by searching online for rental listings, browsing the classifieds section of the local newspaper, and/or attending open houses for potential options.
-Additionally, you could also reach out to real estate agents or look for resources such as housing cooperatives in your chosen area," explained one expat living in Canada.
+Additionally, you could also reach out to real estate agents or look for resources such as housing cooperatives in your chosen area," said one expat in Canada.

 What is a typical expat home or apartment like in Canada?

 "It was a small modular home on the banks of Okanagan Lake.
-It's not a typical home for the area although there are quite a few areas in Kelowna with this type of low cost housing," commented one expat who made the move to Kelowna.
+It's not a typical home for the area although there are quite a few areas in Kelowna with this type of low cost housing," replied a member in Kelowna.

 What is the average cost of housing in Canada?